 MechSE Department Facts

-Full-time tenured and tenure-track faculty
+Full-time tenured/tenure-track and teaching-track faculty